-Chapter 1 - Web Application Architecture
+Chapter 1 - Rich Internet Application Architecture

-- Define a Web Application. - Learn the general design considerations for a Web application. - Learn the guidelines for key attributes of a Web application. - Learn the guidelines for layers within a Web application. - Learn the guidelines for performance, security, and deployment. - Learn the key patterns and technology considerations.
+- Define a Rich Internet Application. - Understand key scenarios where Rich Internet Applications would be used. - Understand the components found in a Rich Internet Application. - Learn about the design considerations. - Learn the guidelines for performance, security, and deployment. - Learn the key patterns and technology considerations.